Saturday, July 13, 2019

 The New Testament is uncompromising in its monotheism.
 When Christians hear the accusation from both Jews and Muslims that they are tri-theists, to put it bluntly, they show they have not even tried to appreciate the Christian notion of God, for whom the Trinity is precious in its affirmation of both the transcendence and immanence of God.
 God is Father of us all, who has communicated to humanity what God is like in the Son, and who remains among us through the energy of the Spirit.

-Thenthe lawyer says, quoting from Leviticus 19:18, love your neighbor as yourself.”
-In other words, “Love your neighbor, who is a human being just like you are.”[10]
+The lawyer then quotes from Lev 19:18, to love your neighbor as yourself.
+In other words, “Love your neighbor, who is a human being just like you are.”[15]
 As long as one broadly interprets “neighbor,” it means a tender regard for them.
 Genuine fulfillment of the mandates of the Shema will issue in genuine love of neighbor.
 The parable of the Good Samaritan, from the source unique to Luke, becomes an answer to the scribes' question that Luke received from Mark.
-Within the parable itself, the description of the Samaritan, being compassionate and binding up the traveler’s wounds, echoes the words of the prophets of God’s care for Israel (Exodus 34:6-7; Isaiah 30:26; 61:1 and elsewhere).
+Within the parable itself, the description of the Samaritan, being compassionate and binding up the traveler’s wounds, echoes the words of the prophets of God’s care for Israel (Exod 34:6-7; Isa 30:26; 61:1 and elsewhere).
 Many scholars note that Jesus might have affirmed the interpretation of the law given by Hillel the Elder, a famous rabbi who was a contemporary of Jesus:

 “A proselyte approached Hillel with the request Hillel teach him the whole of the Torah while the student stood on one foot.
 Hillel responded, “What you find hateful (or, What you yourself hate), do not do to another (or, your neighbor).
 This is the whole of the Law.
 Everything else is commentary.
 Now go learn that!”